Ammonium propionate

 Ammonium propionate or ammonium propanoate is the ammonium salt of propionic acid.
-It has the chemical formula NH_{4}(C_{2}H_{5}COO).
+It has the chemical formula NH4(C2H5COO)|auto=1.

 Reaction

 It is formed by the reaction of propionic acid and ammonia.

 Uses

 It is used in several products, which include: fertilizers, water treatment chemicals, and plant protection products.
 It is also used in different areas, such as: manufacturing, forestry, agriculture, and fishing.

 It also serves as an antiseptic, antifungal agent, antimould agent, and preservative in feed industry or food industry.

 Ammonium propionate also prevents spoilage of cosmetics by preventing bacterial growth.